jakelashbrook/dragonsdelight/README.md

  "Settings" button you can locate the "Fork" Button.
  3. Press the "Fork" Button.
  4. You should now have a copy of the [Dragons Delight Repository](https://github.com/jakelashbrook/dragonsdelight) in your GitHub Accounts Repository area.

+*You can find out more about forking a repository [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).*

  ### **Making a Local clone**